 University of Wisconsin Stout | Wisconsin's Polytechnic University

-Determine if you'll complete a Plan A or Plan B. Plan A (thesis): Requires a Research Committee and Chair.
+Determine if you'll complete Option 1 or Option 2 of the Research Preparation.
+Option 1 requires two intense research courses.
+Option 2 requires a Plan A (thesis) or Plan B (problems) paper.
+Plan A (thesis): Requires a Research Committee and Chair.
 A thesis committee must have a minimum of three members, one of whom must be from another department.
 A person from outside the university can serve as a 4th member, if the program director provides a memo and a resume.
-Plan B (problems): Requires one Research Advisor.
+Plan B (problems): Requires one Research Adviser.

-Complete the introductory research course (Research Foundations or Organizational Research Methods) and begin chapters 1-3 of your thesis.
+For Option 2, complete the introductory research course (Research Foundations or Organizational Research Methods) and begin chapters 1-3 of your thesis.
 Publication Manual of the American Psychological Association 6th Ed. is recommended and is found in the Library.
 Recommended Web sites include PurdueOWL and the UW-Madison Writing Center.
-Use the Research Paper Template located on Graduate School website.
+Use the Research Paper Template located on the Graduate School website.

-Meet with thesis chair and committee (Plan A, 6 credits) or problems advisor (Plan B, 2 credits) from the graduate faculty who have interest/knowledge in the topic.
+Meet with thesis chair and committee (Plan A, 6 credits) or problems adviser (Plan B, 2 credits) from the graduate faculty who have interest/knowledge in the topic.
 Complete the Appointment of Research Advisor/Chair and Committee form; see Graduate School website.
-Obtain all signatures on the Appointment of Research Advisor/Chair and Committee form (this form provides the approved thesis topic); which must be turned in before enrolling in the thesis credits using the section number of the thesis chair/advisor.
+Obtain all signatures on the Appointment of Research Adviser/Chair and Committee form (this form provides the approved thesis topic); which must be turned in before enrolling in the thesis credits using the section number of the thesis chair/adviser.

-Establish time frame for process of thesis writing, survey tool development, Human Subjects training, IRB approval, data collection, data analyses, and meetings with advisor.
-Allow at least 8-9 months from time advisor is selected or from start to finish of process.
-Ensure this time frame is shared with advisor or chair/committee and be aware that most faculty do not have summer contracts if you are planning on defense, final thesis revisions and graduating in August.
+Establish time frame for process of thesis writing, survey tool development, Human Subjects training, IRB approval, data collection, data analyses, and meetings with adviser.
+Allow at least 8-9 months from time adviser is selected or from start to finish of process.
+Ensure this time frame is shared with adviser or chair/committee and be aware that most faculty do not have summer contracts if you are planning on defense, final thesis revisions and graduating in August.
 This must be agreed upon ahead of time with your committee members.
 Please do not expect faculty to work when they are not being compensated.

 Before determining the final topic of research, conduct an in-depth literature review to identify the gaps in the research and/or the need for your research study.
 Ask yourself the following questions?